Frozen Yogurt Granola Cups

 • 1/2 tsp cinnamon

-• 1/4 cup almond butter Can substitute with any nut or seed butter.
+• 1/4 cup almond butter Can substitute with other nut butters

-• 3-4 tbsp honey Adjust based on desired sweetness.
+• 3-4 tbsp honey Adjust for desired sweetness

 • 1 tsp vanilla extract

-• 1 1/2 cups Greek yogurt Can substitute with coconut or plant-based yogurt for a vegan option.
+• 1 1/2 cups Greek yogurt Can be substituted with regular yogurt

 Method